The History of Neuschwanstein Castle- Schloss Neuschwanstein

 Construction of Neuschwanstein

 For the next 20 years, the construction site provided work for many people in the area.
 Ludwig II did not use any public money to build the castle, but rather his own fortune and borrowed funds.
 He intended to live in Neuschwanstein one day, but, unfortunately, once he did finally get a chance to move in, he died mysteriously of drowning in 1886.
-Wagner, who died in 1883, never stepped inside the castle constructed in homage to him.
-The walls of Neuschwanstein are decorated with frescoes depicting scenes from the legends used in Wagner’s operas, including Tannhäuser, Tristan und Isolde, Lohengrin, Parsifal, and the somewhat less than mystic Die Meistersinger.
+Wagner, who died in 1883, never stepped inside the castle built in his honor.
+The walls of Neuschwanstein are decorated with frescoes depicting scenes from the legends used in Wagner’s operas, including Tannhäuser, Tristan und Isolde, Lohengrin, and Parsifal.

 Because of Ludwig II’s grand and expensive construction plans, deep loan debt, and disinterest in day-to-day matters of state, a power struggle broke out between the King and his ministers.
 He wanted them dismissed and replaced, but they responded by declaring him insane and planning to replace him with his uncle, Prince Lutipold.

-When Ludwig II mysteriously died of “drowning while on a walk around Lake Starnberg near Schloß Berg accompanied by his physician, Dr Gudden, Neuschwanstein was still unfinished.
+When Ludwig II mysteriously died of “drowning while on a walk around Lake Starnberg near Schloß Berg, accompanied by his physician, Dr Gudden, Neuschwanstein was still unfinished.
 However, it was opened up to the public shortly afterward.
-Although the King paid for his pet project out of his own pockets, he had run up high debts in the construction of Neuschwanstein, which profoundly affected the state of Bavaria.
+Although the King paid for his pet project out of his own pocket, he had run up high debts in the construction of Neuschwanstein, which profoundly affected the state of Bavaria.
 The State decided to open the doors for tours so that people could see where all their money went.
 The plan didn’t work as intended.
 Instead of being angry at the waste, people were enamored by the beauty.
-Ironically, these debts were balanced out by 1899 with revenues from paying visitors.
+Ironically, these debts were offset by 1899 by revenues from paying visitors.

 The skyward-reaching walls and towers of Neuschwanstein have attracted and inspired millions of people throughout the years.
-One of Neuschwanstein’s most well-known inspirations is Sleeping Beauty’s Castle in Disneyland, Anaheim.
+One of Neuschwanstein’s best-known inspirations is Sleeping Beauty Castle at Disneyland in Anaheim.
 From the day it opened to the public, Neuschwanstein has steadily remained one of Europe’s most popular tourist attractions.
 It sees 1.3 million visits annually and has had a total of 60 million since its opening.

 And be forewarned, you may NOT take photos inside!